Hugh de Audley, 1st Earl of Gloucester: Origins

-He was born at Stratton Audley, the second son of Hugh de Audley (c.
+Hugh was born at Stratton Audley, the second son of Hugh de Audley (c.
 1267 – c.
 1326) of Stratton Audley by his wife Isolde (Iseult) le Rous (c.
 1260 – 1338), daughter of Sir Roger le Rous and Eleanor de Avenbury and the widow of Sir Walter de Balun.
 The 1st Earl had siblings including John de Audley (born c.
 1293) and Alice de Audley (born c.
 1304) who married firstly Ralph de Greystoke, 1st Baron Greystoke and later Ralph Neville, 2nd Baron Neville de Raby.

 Marriage

-He married Margaret de Clare, widow of Piers Gaveston, 1st Earl of Cornwall, who was the favourite (and possibly lover) of King Edward II of England.
+Hugh married Margaret de Clare, widow of Piers Gaveston, 1st Earl of Cornwall, who was the favourite (and possibly lover) of King Edward II of England.
 As Margaret was a sister of Gilbert de Clare, 8th Earl of Gloucester, who was killed at the Battle of Bannockburn in 1314, she brought the Gloucester estates to her husband.
 By Margaret he had a daughter, Margaret de Audley (born c.
 1318 in Stafford), who was abducted as his wife by Ralph Stafford, 1st Earl of Stafford.